 Getting creative and implementing these ideas into business strategy will help you to reduce spend as well as ensuring environmental targets remain a business priority.

-But don’t just say you’re going to do your bit as an organisation and not follow through – simply paying climate ‘lip service’ is damaging to your company reputation (both internally and externally) as well as to your employer brand.
+But don’t just say you’re going to do your bit as an organisation and not follow through – simply paying climate ‘lip service’ is damaging to your company reputation and your employer brand.

 Social pillar

 The important aspect here is looking after your people & considering your organisation’s social responsibility.
-This includes areas like considering your business supply chain & having a good relationship with providers and partner companies, which Níamh Kelly, (Director, HR Dept Shropshire, Wrexham & Chester) advocates:
+This includes areas like considering your business supply chain & having a good relationship with providers and partner companies, which Níamh advocates:

 Commitment to environmental policies (such as limiting the effects of climate change) and corporate social responsibility policies such as volunteering; are already something that funding agencies look at when allocating grants and loans.